 - The base fabric is passed through the emulsion bath so that the fabric absorbs the emulsion

-- Squeezing roller controls the absorbency
+- Squeezing the roller controls the absorbency

 - After drying by heat, the resin is fixed on both sides of the fabric.